pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`slime_invaders`

-This code defines a game called "Slime Invaders" using the Arcade library in Python.
-It includes features like moving sprites as a group, changing textures of sprites, shooting bullets, creating shields, and handling collisions.
-The game involves controlling a player sprite to shoot enemies while avoiding enemy bullets.
-The game state is managed, and different game elements are updated and rendered accordingly.
+This example demonstrates how to create a simple game using the Arcade library in Python.
+It covers concepts such as handling sprites, moving sprites as a group, changing textures of sprites, collision detection, firing projectiles, and overall game logic implementation.
+Additionally, it showcases how to set up different game states, create game levels, and manage game elements like shields and enemy movements.

 snow.py
 -------